xentoshi/ZkChat-Pay/README.md

 The project integrated the `directDeposit` operation in `/transfer` page, which allows users to send BOB directly to someone's zkAddress from our project.

+# GHO

+GHO is a decentralized multi-collateral stablecoin that is fully backed, transparent and native to the Aave Protocol.

 / - landing pg

 /chat - chat page